 ICF’s cloud-based renewable energy analytics platform, EnergyInsite, maps the future to get ahead of challenges.

 ICF has issued a new report that leverages EnergyInsite, our energy analytics platform, to measure and map electricity demand growth across the U.S. and the constraints to addressing demand.
-ICF experts use the information to identify risks and offer data-backed recommendations to balance the need for clean, reliable, and affordable electricity.
+ICF experts use the information to identify risks and offer data-backed recommendations to balance the need for reliable and affordable electricity.

 The new electricity demand growth paradigm arrived quickly.
 Many regional grids face a challenging road to adjust, but the challenges can be met.
 Now is the time to assess the new reality, adjust plans, and implement new strategies.